 Before taking the CMA exam, you must pay the nonrefundable entrance fee for your CMA certification program ($250 for Professional members, $188 for Student and Academic members).

 You must complete the CMA program and pass both parts of the CMA exam within 3 years of entry, otherwise you’ll have to repay the entrance fee and retake any passed exams.
-You must also register for one exam within the first 12 months of entry, or you’ll have to repay the entrance fee.

 According to the CMA Handbook, the CMA Entrance Fee includes: